 Food From Malta

 While other European nations were busy colonising the world, Malta, down there at the bottom of the Mediterranean Sea, was busy being a colony of the United Kingdom, a status that it only shook in 1964, and a legacy that it still bears in the form of traffic flowing on the left-hand side of the road.
 Another hangover from the Brits, perhaps, is the Maltese national dish, pastizz, which are pasties filled with cottage cheese or mushy peas.
 You say pastizz, they say pasties.

 Food From Andorra

 Andorra is a tiny little mountain principality wedged between Spain and France high up in the Pyrenees mountains.
-While it is most famous for its skiing, and being a place to hide money, the locals there love to eat escudella, which is a soup with a bunch of vegetables and some pasta and also all kinds and different parts of animals, including chicken and veal and pigs’ snouts, ears and trotters too.
+While it is most famous for its Andorra ski weekenders, and being a place to hide money, the locals there love to eat escudella, which is a soup with a bunch of vegetables and some pasta and also all kinds and different parts of animals, including chicken and veal and pigs’ snouts, ears and trotters too.

 Food From San Marino

 While the 30,000 or so Sammarinese might be enjoying one of the highest per capita GDPs in the world, 10% of which is due to the tiny Italy-locked nation selling their postage stamps to international collectors, their cuisine struggles to find uniqueness due to the small republic being so surrounded by undeniably delicious Italian food.
 One thing they do have, however, is the torta tres monti, three mountain cake, that consists of layers of wafer, glued together with chocolate or hazelnut cream, and covered in chocolate fondant, and probably features on one of their more sought-after stamps.